Khyati-Gupta10/disney-acquisitions-revenue-analysis/README.md

 | 2023 | 88,898           | +7.47            |
 | 2024 | 91,361           | +2.77            |

-2020's decline (pandemic-driven park and theatrical closures) is the largest single-year drop in the dataset, followed by the largest single-year rebound in 2022.
+2020's decline (pandemic driven park and theatrical closures) is the largest single year drop in the dataset, followed by the largest single year rebound in 2022.
 Both are far larger in magnitude than the more gradual growth seen around the Pixar/Marvel/Lucasfilm deals.

 ---

 ## 6. Discussion

 **2020–2022 is dominated by COVID-19, not M&A synergy.**
-The steep 2020 decline and the 2022 rebound line up closely with pandemic closures and reopening of parks, cruises, and theatrical releases — not with the timing of the Fox acquisition itself (completed March 2019, a full year before the decline).
+The steep 2020 decline and the 2022 rebound line up closely with pandemic closures and reopening of parks, cruises, and theatrical releases not with the timing of the Fox acquisition itself (completed March 2019, a full year before the decline).
 This dataset cannot separate a "Fox integration" effect from a "pandemic recovery" effect, since both occurred in the same window.
-A fair reading is: the data is *consistent with* continued post-Fox integration, but the pandemic is the more parsimonious explanation for the shape of the 2020–2022 swing specifically.
+A fair reading is: the data is *consistent with* continued post Fox integration, but the pandemic is the more parsimonious explanation for the shape of the 2020–2022 swing specifically.

-**Content-led growth (Pixar, Marvel, Lucasfilm) shows a steadier pattern.**
+**Content led growth (Pixar, Marvel, Lucasfilm) shows a steadier pattern.**
-The 2010–2019 period shows consistent mid-to-high single-digit growth, with no single year standing out sharply around the Pixar (2006), Marvel (2009), or Lucasfilm (2012) deals individually — consistent with these being smaller, more gradually integrated acquisitions relative to Fox.
+The 2010–2019 period shows consistent mid-to-high single-digit growth, with no single year standing out sharply around the Pixar (2006), Marvel (2009), or Lucasfilm (2012) deals individually consistent with these being smaller, more gradually integrated acquisitions relative to Fox.

 **Methodological limitations:**
 - No control group (e.g., industry-wide media revenue) to separate acquisition effects from broader market trends.